urbanjost/M_starpac/README.md

  estimates computed by the subroutine are not approximately N-1-2.
 It is best to use ACF to routinely check  for autocorrelation in the input  series before performing cross  correlation  analyses  and  to  prewhiten  the  series  when necessary.
-The digital filtering subroutines [chapter 10] or the autoregress- ive model  subroutines can be  used for  prewhitening the input  series before cross correlation analysis is performed.
+The digital filtering subroutines [chapter 10] or the autoregressive model  subroutines can be  used for  prewhitening the input  series before cross correlation analysis is performed.